fastai/course-v3/files/dl-2019/notes/notes-2-14.md

 We now have enough Swift knowledge to implement a complete fully connect network forward pass in Swift&mdash;so that's what we do!
 Then we start looking at the backward pass, and use Swift's optional *reference semantics* to replicate the PyTorch approach.
 But then we learn how to do the same thing in a more "Swifty" way, using *value semantics* to do the backward pass in a really concise and flexible manner.

-Finally, we put it all together, to train Imagenette from scratch!
+Finally, we put it all together, implementing our generic optimizer, Learner, callbacks, etc, to train Imagenette from scratch!
 The final notebooks in Swift show how to build and use much of the fastai.vision library in Swift, even although in these two lessons there wasn't time to cover everything.
 So be sure to study the notebooks to see lots more Swift tricks...

 ## Lesson resources